blenhenok/gtst_course/Day12_network.md

     - Peer-to-peer networks are cheap and easy to install.
     - They are popular as home networks and for use in small companies.
     - Most operating systems come with built-in peer-to-peer networking capability.
-    - The maximum number of peers that can operate on a peer-to-peer network is ten.
+    - The maximum number of peers that can operate on a peer-to-peer network is 10.
 2. **Server based**: provide services or resources to clients on the network. offers centralized control and is designed for secure operations.
     - Servers typically have more processing power and memory than clients and are
     - designed to handle multiple requests from clients simultaneously.